Dynamic DNS keeps DNS records automatically up to date when an IP address changes.

 Here is a screen shot of the Dynamic DNS configuration page of my NAT router (BT Home Hub).

-The configuration involves entering the name of your DDNS provider and your login details.
+The configuration involves entering the name of your DDNS service provider and your login details.

 When you apply it you should get a connected confirmation.